matthew-dong-dev/personal-website/about/index.md

 feature: assets/img/norway.jpg
 ---

 <center>  I’m a student who enjoys creating, writing, and exploring.
 I believe in balance & simplicity, prefer to be outdoors, and would like to own a Bernese Mountain Dog.
-In terms of the future, I'm interested in the intersection of education reform, data science, and sustainability.  </center>
+In the future, I'm interested in the intersection of education reform, data science, and sustainability.  </center>

 ---